marklchaves/link-helper-divi/README.md

 # Link Helper Plugin for Divi

 This is a WordPress plugin that will insert missing title attributes for image links.
-This will help Google Analytics link tracking for themes like Divi.
+Having a title attribute for links helps with Google Analytics link tracking for themes like Divi.

 ---

 ## Description

-Once installed and activated, this plugin will find image links that don't have a title attribute set.
+Once installed and activated, this plugin will automatically insert a title attribute for any image links that don't have one..

 Since image links don't have text as the link (hence image link), some Google Analytics trackers will fallback to a title attribute in the HTML link element.
 If the link has no title attribute, then the image link either won't get tracked, or it it does, it will display a non-meaningful label for the link event (e.g., Label not set or the HTML code for the child image element).

 Some WordPress themes/page builders (such as Divi) don't set a title attribute for image links.
 Furthermore, they don't provide a way through the UI to insert a title attribute value pair.

-This plugin automatically finds those cases and will insert a title attribute using the child image's title or the alt text as the fallback.
+The Link Helper Divi plugin automatically finds those cases and will insert a title attribute using the child image's title or the alt text as the fallback.

 Below is what we want to avoid and what this plugin will fix for you.